AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/workfront-for-g-suite/privacy-and-permissions-in-g-suite.md

 ---
 # Privacy and permissions in Workfront for G Suite

 Because customer privacy is important, Adobe Workfront does not store or collect any identifying customer data that results from third-party authorization of a Google plug-in app.
+Workfront for G Suite complies with the Google API Services User Data Policy, including the Limited Use requirements.

 We require the following permissions so the Workfront for G Suite plug-in can deliver its maximum value: